 - More than one diagnosis of cancer in the same individual, such as breast and ovarian, or colon and uterine cancer

 - Rare cancers, such as male breast cancer

 - One or more relatives with a known hereditary cancer gene mutation

 Genetic Counseling and Testing for Prenatal Disorders

-If there is a family history of a birth defect or genetic disorder, your doctor may recommend genetic counseling.
+If there is a family history of a birth defect or genetic disorder, your doctor may recommend that you meet with a maternal and fetal medicine physician or a genetic counselor.
 Genetic counselors provide specialized counseling for patients of advanced maternal age as well as those with positive maternal serum screening results or abnormalities identified on an ultrasound examination.
 The genetic counselor will also provide up-to-date information about genetic tests, treatments, research options, support organizations and community resources that are available.

 Every effort is made to provide families with the necessary information to make the best decisions for them based on their own religious, cultural and moral beliefs.